FLAK-ZOSO/Inavjaga/ideas.md

-- rocks should take damage randomly on the long term
-- the field goes wearing out with time passing
+- [ ] the field goes wearing out with time passing
-- when you kill a worm with an headshot, the rest of the body becomes bullets that you can harvest
+- [ ] when you kill a worm with an headshot, the rest of the body becomes bullets that you can harvest
-- the worms leave clay around
+- [ ] the worms leave clay around
-- you need to eat meat not to starve
+- [ ] you need to eat meat not to starve
-- archers move through the wall breaches, while worms follow the path
+- [ ] archers move through the wall breaches...
+- [ ] ...while worms follow the path
-- mines get triggered by an archer stepping on it, but for a worm it's sufficient for the head to pass nearby
+- [ ] mines get triggered by an archer stepping on it...
+- [ ] ...but for a worm it's sufficient for the head to pass nearby
+- [ ] loss condition: an enemy reaching top (TUNNEL_UNIT * 2)^2 square
+- [ ] enemies dieing leave resources in the form of chests that replace them